tom-papatheodore/cuda-to-hip-pytorch/README.md

 ## 👥 Teams or Solo

-You may work independently or in teams of up to 3 people.
+You may work independently or in teams of 2 people.

 ---